AdobeDocs/experience-cloud.en/help/mobile-ios-implementation/id-service.md

 1. Open the [We.Retail site](https://aem.enablementadobe.com/content/we-retail/us/en.html)

-1. Make sure the Debugger is mapping the Launch property to *your* Development environment, as described in the [earlier lesson](launch-switch-environments.md).
+1. Make sure the Debugger is mapping the Launch property to *your* Development environment, as described in the XYZ.

 1. On the Summary tab of the Debugger, the Launch section should indicate that the Experience Cloud ID Service extension is implemented.